 Yeast based levains

-….Raise the bread!!
-As a general rule, they work best at around 30 - 40C.
-When your bread hits the warmth of the oven the levain rapidly increases its activity which causes the dough to spring up.
-This process happens until the levain becomes permanently inactive at around 60C, the phrase “The yeast dies” is often used to describe it between bakers.
+As a general rule levains work best when warm, usually at around 30 - 40C.
+When the bread hits the warmth of the oven, the levain rapidly increases its activity.
+This activity causes the dough to spring up which is what we call oven spring.

-So the carbon dioxide created from the increased levain activity shoots the bread up, but there’s another process going on too.
+So the carbon dioxide created from the increased levain activity shoots the bread up, but there’s another process to be aware of too.

-A bit of the ethanol remains in the bread which adds to the breads flavour the rest evaporates away.
 The moisture in the dough has an action too.
-As it evaporates it pushes the bread upwards (heat rises) and helps push the bread up.
+As it evaporates due to the extreme heat, it pushes the bread upwards (heat rises) and helps push the bread up.

-The processes combine to push the bread up, but only if another condition is met
+These processes combine to push the bread up, but only if another condition is met.

 When met with heat, the outside edges of the bread want to immediately gelatinase and form a crust.
-Having a setting crust would halt the breads ability to push up, or in other words:
+A crust that sets immediately like this would halt the breads ability to push up and...

 There will be no oven spring

 To allow the bread to rise, we need to delay the crust formation.
-We do this by adding water to the oven.
+We do this by adding moisture to the oven.

-Adding water to a hot oven quickly evaporates and turns into steam.
-This is going to make a moist environment in the oven which stops the crust forming straight away and gives the bread time to spring up.
-We call this oven spring.
+Adding water to a hot oven quickly evaporates into steam.
+This is going to make a moist environment which lightly covers the outside of the bread to stop the crust gelatinising straight away.

-With the addition of steam, the dough’s able to push up during the first ten minutes of entering the oven.
-This is oven spring.
-After this period, it gets too hot for the levain, which gets killed off and combined with the steam starting to become absorbed into the bread, the crust forms.
+By adding steam the dough is able to push up (oven spring) during the first three to ten minutes of entering the oven.
+After this period, it gets too hot for the levain which is killed off at around the same point the steam absorbs into the bread and the crust forms.

-If you are interested in learning how to add water to the oven, check out this piece.
-The bread stays roughly the same size (it shrinks a little) for the remainder of the bake.
-Bread that‘s steamed and oven sprung correctly has a crusty and glossy crust.
+If you are interested in learning how to add water to the oven to make steam check out this piece.
+The bread stays roughly the same size (well, it shrinks a little) for the remainder of the bake.
+Bread that‘s steamed and oven sprung correctly has a crusty and glossy crust and a light crumb.

-When do we not want any oven spring?
+When we do not want any oven spring for our bread

-By with-holding the oven spring, you get a thicker crust and a shorter bake time.
-A thicker crust slows down the rate that moisture in the dough can escape whilst cooling.
-By retaining moisture and having a shorter bake time, you’re going to have an even softer crumb.
+A thicker crust slows down the rate that the moisture in the dough can escape.
+By retaining moisture and having a short bake time, you’re going to have an even softer crumb.

-There will be a small amount of oven spring that happens before the crust sets, but it’s small, your dough should look full size/almost full size before you start to bake it!
+There will be a small amount of oven spring that happens before the crust sets, but it’s small, your dough should look full size/almost full size before you start to put it in the oven.

 Adding steam to the oven to create oven spring

-Learning how to add water to an oven to create steam is essential in becoming an artisan baker.
+Learning how to add water to an oven to create steam is essential to becoming an artisan baker.

 For commercial bakers, it's usually as easy as pressing a button on the oven (unless the jets are blocked) and out the steam comes.